Plane Hamiltonian Cycles in Convex Drawings: Hamiltonian paths and cycles

-For every non-star edge $e=\{u,v\}$, the triangle spanned by the two vertices $u$ and $v$ of $e$ and the star vertex $v_\star$ is denoted as~$T_{e}$.
+For every non-star edge $e=\{u,v\}$, the triangle spanned by the two vertices $u$ and $v$ of $e$ and the star vertex $v_\star$ is denoted as~$T_e$.
 An edge $e$ is \emph{star-crossing} if it crosses at least one of the star edges.
-Particular focus will be on the edges $e = \{v, v+1\}$ with $1\leq v \leq n-1$.
+In particular, we focus on the edges $e = \{v, v+1\}$ with $1\leq v \leq n-1$.
 We call such an edge \emph{good} if it is not star-crossing.
 Otherwise, if edge $b = \{v, v+1\}$ crosses a star edge~$\{w,v_{\star}\}$, then we say that $b$ is a \emph{bad edge} with \emph{witness}~$w$; see \Cref{fig:badedge}.
 Note that the side of the triangle $T_b$ containing the witness is not convex.
 However, by definition every triangle in a convex drawing has at least one convex side.
 Thus, the triangle $T_b$ has exactly one convex side, which is the side not containing the witness.

 This shows that all witnesses are in the same side.
 Furthermore, since $v$ and $v+1$ are consecutive in the rotation of~$v_\star$, all vertices in the interior of the non-convex side of $T_b$ are witnesses of~$b$.

-\begin{restatable}{observation}{obsConvexSide} Let $b=\{v,v+1\}$ be a bad edge.
+\begin{observation} Let $b=\{v,v+1\}$ be a bad edge.
 Then the side of the triangle $T_b$ not containing the witnesses is the unique convex side.
-Moreover, a vertex is a witness of $b$ if and only if it is in the interior of the non-convex side of~$T_b$. \end{restatable}
+Moreover, a vertex is a witness of $b$ if and only if it is in the interior of the non-convex side of~$T_b$. \end{observation}

 By the definition of convexity, an edge between two vertices in a convex side is contained in this convex side.
 In the following lemma, we show that a similar property holds for the non-convex side of the triangle $T_b$ induced by a bad edge~$b$.